 Role

-Kay is takes part in two NTU research groups: Trauma, Social Isolation and Mental Health; Groups, Identities and Health.
+Kay is actively engaged in research and associated with NTU research groups including: Trauma, Social Isolation and Mental Health; Groups, Identities and Health.

 Career overview